maciej-mlynski/StockETL-Pyspark-Mongo-Kubernetes/README.md

   - And more...

 **Coming soon**:
+- Apache Airflow implementation to automate ETL process (Any new file is uploaded to `rawstockdata` in S3 -> ETL will be triggered)
+- Spark history for spark-operator
 - Jupyter Notebook integration within the Kubernetes cluster
 - Autoscaling for the Spark cluster
 - Spark Operator for job lifecycle management